-In this section we relax the constraint that each vertex in L chooses exactly 2 vertices in R, and let each left-side vertex choose either 1 or 2 right-side vertices.
+Formally, we relax the constraint that each vertex in L chooses exactly 2 vertices in R, and let each left-side vertex choose either 1 or 2 right-side vertices.
 Since we can divide the set of vertices either deterministically or randomly, we will discuss the results in both cases.
-These results correspond for example to cases in which the average number of choices is important (e.g. [23]).
-See also [36] for a similar model.
+These results correspond for example to cases in which the average number of choices, as defined below, is important (e.g. [15]).
+See also [38] for a similar model.